 A lid is over tight because of the natural vacuum seal produced during our bottling process.
 It’s actually a good thing that protects the product and supports a long shelf life.
 It can be frustrating when you’re dying to get into your relish though!
 We use a rubber strap wrench which is available in the plumbing supplies of hardware stores which is fail safe.
 The best way other than that is to run the lid of the jar under very hot water for about 30 seconds and then try.
 Please don’t ‘tap’ the lid of the jar on benchtops or ‘whack’ the lid with a spoon handle.
 We would hate for any damage done to the glass or lid to become dangerous to you.

 Relishes are traditionally used to compliment main dishes.
 They provide flavour and texture contrast as well as spicing up plain food or ‘cooling down’ spicy food.
 There is, however, truly no end to their uses.
 They can be used as an ingredient in soups, pasta, stews, quiches, gravies, sauces or anything.
 They can be eaten as part of a cheese and/or charcuterie board.
-Many people put them on biscuits and eat them on their own.
+In our customers' words: they put it on everything, cheese and crackers included.
 We can’t eat sandwiches without relish and when we go to a café for breakfast and they give us tomato sauce rather than relish with our eggs we never go back.
 Same with burgers.